-Piece for Person and Ghetto Blaster is a confrontational muse on peace and conflict, moral relativism and the very function of art, inspired by a surreal incident that actually happened.
-A woman sees a man throwing stones at a sitting duck and she yells at him.
-What follows is a dissection of the excruciating realms of human behaviour and a navigation of the moral and ethical complexities of intervention.
+Piece for Person and Ghetto Blaster is a confrontational muse on peace and conflict, moral relativism and the very function of art.
+The story came from something that actually happened.
+I saw a man throwing stones at a sitting duck and I yelled at him.
+The work dissects the excruciating realms of human behavior and attempts to navigate of the moral and ethical complexities of intervention.
 Littered with anecdotes and digressions, critical and philosophical theory, the text is accompanied by a rhythmic electronic soundscape, and a non-stop, athletic choreography that is made to shift from the unnecessary and incongruous to the comic and strangely affecting.

 “Comic Genius… Gunn’s text is intricate and often brilliant, full of unpredictable digressions and curious factoids.
 It’s the verbal equivalent of skimming stones over water.”
 The Age

 “NICOLA Gunn’s theatre is tantalising, entertaining, ridiculous and often bewildering in the best possible way.
 This marvellously eccentric, charming and mischievous performer has created yet another stylish, inventive and startling work…mesmerising and unforgettable.”
 Herald Sun

 Script Dramaturg JON HAYNES